 The system descriptions form part of the competition proceedings.

-For systems in the division that require proof/model output, representative
+For systems in the divisions that require solution output, representative

-sample solutions must be emailed to the competition organizers by the
+sample solutions must be emailed to the competition organizer by the

 sample solutions deadline.

 The competition panel decides whether or not solutions are